Guest blog post by the late Rev. Edwin Lariza

 Spontaneously three scenarios easily flashed back in my mind.

-First, was our heated argument at the Camp Higher Ground early in 1980s (1983 according to a friend who could vividly recall the context) to the extent that I challenged him to a fistfight.
+First was our heated argument at the Camp Higher Ground early in the 1980s (1983, according to a friend who could vividly recall the context) to the extent that I challenged him to a fistfight.

-Second was his reported move to disqualify me upon knowing that I planned to run as CBMA president in 2001.
+The second was his reported move to disqualify me, knowing that I planned to run as CBMA president in 2001.

-The first scenario was a Convention Baptist Ministers Association (CBMA) business meeting where I lose my cool to his trademark skills (albeit annoying) of raising technicalities, he being well versed in Robert Rules of Order.
+The first scenario was a Convention Baptist Ministers Association (CBMA) business meeting where I lost my cool to his trademark skills (albeit annoying) of raising technicalities.
+He was well-versed in Robert Rules of Order.
 Subsequently, his good laugh for outwitting his opponent.

-To which I countered: “Ngaa isog ka gid iya haw, dali sumbaganay ta” gesturing to attack him, if not for the intervention of cooler heads.
+To which I countered: “Ngaa isog ka gid iya haw, dali sumbaganay ta” (Translation: Why, are you really brave.
+Let’s fight), gesturing to attack him, if not for the intervention of cooler heads.

-The last was a pleasant one, similar to series of interactions I had with him at his house every time we visited my wife’s hometown where he also was residing.
+The last was a pleasant one, similar to a series of interactions I had with him at his house every time we visited my wife’s hometown, where he also was residing.